Is Cape Town Safe for American Tourists?

 - Avoid taking excessive amounts of cash out and about with you.

-Choosing to take a taxi at night is always a great idea, just to be on the safe side and know which areas to avoid in Cape Town
+Taking a taxi at night is always a great idea to be safe and know which areas to avoid in Cape Town.

 South Africa Travel Advisory